pmndrs/zustand/docs/integrations/immer-middleware.md

 nav: 16
 ---

-The [Immer](https://github.com/immerjs/immer) middleware enables you to use an immutable state in a more convenient way.
-Also, with `Immer` you can simplify handling immutable data structures on `Zustand`.
+The [Immer](https://github.com/immerjs/immer) middleware enables you to use immutable state in a more convenient way.
+Also, with Immer, you can simplify handling immutable data structures in Zustand.

 ## Installation

-In order to use the Immer middleware in `Zustand`, you will need to install `Immer` as a direct dependency.
+In order to use the Immer middleware in Zustand, you will need to install Immer as a direct dependency.

 ```bash
 npm install immer